-Road Traffic Code 2000

-Road Traffic Act 1974

-Road Traffic Regulations 1991

-Main Roads Western Australia - Traffic Management for Events Code of Practice

-AS 1742.3 -Manual of uniform traffic control devices Traffic Control for works on roads
+Road Traffic Code 2000 Road Traffic Act 1974 Road Traffic Regulations 1991 Main Roads Western Australia - Traffic Management for Events Code of Practice AS 1742.3 -Manual of uniform traffic control devices Traffic Control for works on roads

-The cost to install 30 manually retractable bollards on the intersections of Old Perth Road from Guildford Road to James Street, is estimated to be \$37,500.
+The total cost of \$53,750 to install 13 manually retractable bollards is as follows:

+- Intersection of Old Perth Road from Guildford Road to Wilson Street, is estimated to be \$16,250. - Intersections of Old Perth Road from Guildford Road to James Street, is estimated to be \$37,500.

 The cost to implement traffic management will not be reduced directly by the installation of bollards, as there will still be the requirement for all additional signs and trained and qualified personnel to implement the approved traffic management plan.
+Please note: an additional Point 3 has been added to the Officer Recommendation, as shown below.